sysrev/sysrev/resources/terms_of_use.md

-# Sysrev.com Terms & Conditions
+# Terms of Use

 ## Preamble

-By using this website, sysrev.com, the Sysrev platform, or any associated technologies, you accept the Terms & Conditions contained herein and represent that you are at least eighteen (18) years old and have the authority to bind yourself, or the company you represent, to these Terms and Conditions.
-Please read the Terms & Conditions carefully.
+By using this website, sysrev.com, the Sysrev platform, or any associated technologies, you accept the Terms of Use contained herein and represent that you are at least eighteen (18) years old and have the authority to bind yourself, or the company you represent, to these Terms of Use.
+Please read the Terms of Use carefully.

-- Right to Change: These Terms and Conditions are intended and understood to be a living document, subject to change at Insilica’s sole discretion.
+- Right to Change: These Terms of Use are intended and understood to be a living document, subject to change at Insilica’s sole discretion.
 Whenever this document is updated, Insilica will employ commercially reasonable efforts to alert User.

 - Registration:  When registering for Sysrev, you must provide complete and accurate information and ensure that information (as well as any additional information we request in order to, amongst other things, properly declare payments for tax purposes) is complete, accurate, and up-to-date at all times.